+encrypt_debug_info Like the debug_info_key option above, except that the key will

+be read from an .erlang.crypt file.

+See [beam_lib(3)] for details.

-- encrypt_debug_info Like the debug_info_key option above, except that the key will be read from an .erlang.crypt file.
-See the [beam_lib] module for syntax of the .erlang.crypt file. - 'P' Produces a listing of the parsed code after preprocessing and parse transforms, in the file <File>.P.
+- 'P' Produces a listing of the parsed code after preprocessing and parse transforms, in the file <File>.P.
 No object file is produced. - 'E' Produces a listing of the code after all source code transformations have been performed, in the file <File>.E.
 No object file is produced. - 'S' Produces a listing of the assembler code in the file <File>.S.
 No object file is produced.

-report_errors/report_warnings Causes errors/warnings to be printed as they occur. report This is a short form for both report_errors and report_warnings.
+report_errors/report_warnings Causes errors/warnings to be printed as they occur.

-return_errors If this flag is set, then $\{error, ErrorList, WarningList\}$ is returned when there are errors.

-return_warnings If this flag is set, then an extra field containing WarningList is added to the tuples returned on success.

-return This is a short form for both return_errors and return_warnings.

-verbose Causes more verbose information from the compiler describing what it is doing.

-{outdir,Dir} Sets a new directory for the object code.
+- report This is a short form for both report_errors and report_warnings. - return_errors If this flag is set, then {error,ErrorList,WarningList} is returned when there are errors. - return_warnings If this flag is set, then an extra field containing WarningList is added to the tuples returned on success. - return This is a short form for both return_errors and return_warnings. - verbose Causes more verbose information from the compiler describing what it is doing. - {outdir,Dir} Sets a new directory for the object code.
 The current directory is used for output, except when a directory has been specified with this option.